 For another participant, Jake Hearron, Senior Director of Finance at UPS, the big takeaway was a tool called “POINt.”
 It taught him to respond to new ideas by first looking for their merits.
 He immediately recognized the value of the tool for senior leaders, who are quick to point out flaws and weaknesses of new ideas.
 “In hindsight I realize that there were so many ideas with potential that we may have shut down because of our approach,” he said.
 “I wish I could go back in time and handle things differently.
 Moving forward I will definitely employ the tools I learned in this workshop.”

 FourSight facilitator Schoen finds it gratifying to see changes like this take place in people during the training.
 “It’s funny,” he said.
 “We teach people reading, writing and every other skill, but not creative thinking.
 Somehow we expect them to figure that out on their own.
-It’s a shame, when we have proven tools to help people think more creatively in the face of big challenges.”
+It’s a shame, when we have proven tools to help people think more creatively.”

 Wetzel said, “It’s exciting to watch what happens when people are given a framework and tools to do creative problem solving.
 One group told us they got more ideas in six hours than they got in the past six months.”